csanid/highlight/README.md

 The ``delete_account`` view deletes the user from the database and redirects them to the ``login`` view showing a success message that informs that the account has been deleted.

 The ``add`` view first checks if the data submitted through the instance of ``NoteForm`` is valid.
-If it is, the note is saved to the database and the view returns a ``JsonResponse`` that will be handled with a JavaScript function.
-El JS separa el submit del comportamiento default del modal, que es cerrarse.
+If it is, the note is saved to the database and the view returns a ``JsonResponse`` with a dictionary containing the key-value pair ``"success": True``.
+If the form isn't valid, the view will return a ``JsonResponse`` with the ``success`` key set to ``False`` and another key, ``errors``, listing the form errors.
+This ``JsonResponse`` will be handled with a JavaScript function that hides the modal and redirects to ``index.html`` if the value received was ``"success": True``, and keeps the modal open and shows the validation errors if the ``JsonResponse`` is ``"success": False``.
+This JavaScript function was necessary to avoid the closing of the modal once the submit button is clicked when there are validation errors.
+This way, server-side validation is ensured if browser validation were to fail.

+The ``edit`` view takes as arguments the request and the ``note_id`` corresponding to the card the user clicked on on the main page of the app.
+It first retrieves from the database the note identified with the ``note_id`` provided as argument, so that it will be possible to update that record with the data submitted via the form.
+If the form is valid, the update is saved to the database.
+The function returns, just like the ``add`` view, a ``JsonResponse`` indicating if the form was validated or not.
+The JSON response will be handled by the same JavaScript function explained in the previous paragraph: the modal will hide if the data submitted was OK, or otherwise will remain open showing the errors.

+The ``delete`` view also takes a ``note_id`` as argument in order to delete from the database the note that corresponds to the card the user clicked on.

+The ``search`` view retrieves from the form the search term provided by the user and queries the records of the notes saved by them to check if that term is present in any of the fields.
+If there are notes where that term appears, they will be added to a QuerySet object that will be returned to the ``index.html`` template so that they can be displayed to the user.
+Otherwise, the QuerySet will be empty and a message will be shown indicating that there are no results.

+Finally, the ``get_note`` view VER de describirlo como API.

 ##### **Interaction with database**